pjambet/redis-in-ruby/content/post/basic-server.md

 ```

 This makes sense, `TCPServer` inherits from `TCPSocket`, which in turn inherits from `IPSocket`.
 This is a C function
-defined in [`ipsocket.c`](https://github.com/ruby/ruby/blob/v2_7_1/ext/socket/ipsocket.c#L206).
-It looks like the
+defined in [`ipsocket.c`][ruby-source-ipsocket].
+It looks like the values come from the `addr` function, which
-values come from the `addr` function, which according the docs: "Returns the local address as an array which contains
+according the docs: "Returns the local address as an array which contains address_family, port, hostname and
-address_family, port, hostname and numeric_address."
-A bit of Gooling about `AF_INET6` [confirmed
+numeric_address."
+A bit of Gooling about `AF_INET6` [confirmed this][so-af-inet6], `AF` stands for Address Family, and
-this](https://stackoverflow.com/a/1594039/919641), `AF` stands for Address Family, and INET mean Internet Protocol v4,
+INET mean Internet Protocol v4, and INET6 means Internet Protocol v6. `::` has a special meaning for IPv6 addresses,
-and INET6 means Internet Protocol v6. `::` has a special meaning for IPv6 addresses, equivalent to 0.0.0.0 for IPv4.
+equivalent to 0.0.0.0 for IPv4.

 Back to our server, if you still have a terminal open, where you ran `TCPServer.new 2000` in an `irb` shell, now open a
 new terminal and run `nc localhost 2000`. `nc` or `netcat`, from its `man` page: "is used for just about anything under